 These problems have been allowed to fester: we now need to collectively interrogate, and where necessary dismantle, the status quo so collectively men and women can move our industry forward together.

 Refinery29 has spent over 12 years championing the work of women, both in our organisation and the wider world.
 During my time here, I have seen how transformative frank dialogue can be when it comes to telling women's stories: from Refinery29 commissioning films by female directors and writers as part of our Shatterbox Anthology series, to editorial takeovers that delve into the untold sides of topics including motherhood and menstruation, we want to level the playing field when it comes to equality by shining a light on the imperfect but indispensable female experience.

-Curtis, Tomchak and Kavanagh are all judges for The Drum Online Media Awards, which identify the cleverest, boldest and most original purveyors of news and views from around the world.
+Curtis, Tomchak and Kavanagh were all judges for The Drum Online Media Awards 2018, which identify the cleverest, boldest and most original purveyors of news and views from around the world.

-Deadline extensions are now available for these awards, so make sure you download the entry pack and showcase your outstanding work on a global scale.
+The deadline for the 2019 awards is Friday 27 February, make sure you download the entry pack and showcase your outstanding work on a global scale.